 If you’re running short on time, or don’t have a group of ten or more wine enthusiasts assembled, you can always opt for a regular wine tasting at reception (Monday to Friday, 10:00 to 17:00; Saturdays from 10:00 to 14:00).
 If you happen to visit the winery between 14:00 and 16:00 on a Saturday, or between 09:00 and 16:00 on a Sunday, tastings will be conducted in the Wine & Snack Bar upstairs.

 TOP TIP: Pulpit Rock Winery is one of the only cellars in the Riebeek Valley that offer tastings on a Sunday.

-So, there you have it – three fun things you can get up to at Pulpit Rock Winery in the Riebeek Valley this weekend.
+So, there you have it – two fun things you can get up to at Pulpit Rock Winery in the Riebeek Valley this weekend.
 Best of all?
-You can do all of this without having to move from one location to the next, which is ideal if you’re in the mood for a quick daytrip from Cape Town.
+You can do all of this without having to move from one location to the next, which is ideal if you’re in the mood for a quick day trip from Cape Town.
 Simply programme Pulpit Rock Winery into your GPS or mobile map application, and you’re set for a full day of fun within 90 minutes’ drive from Cape Town CBD.
 We look forward to welcoming you in the Swartland!